decenterland/vision/README.md

 decenterland.crypto believes in open source and transparent privacy for its' citizens.
 Thanks to the hard work, toils and several thousands of programming hours by active developers over the last 30 years privacy in decenterland has finally become reality.

 As there are NO renewal fees there are also No refunds.
-However, decenterland tokens are exchangable should you wish to transfer your citizenship to another person.
+However, decenterland tokens are exchangable should you wish to transfer your citizenship, private storage space and voting priviledge to another person.
 Decenterland, as a DAO, does recognize robots as citizens.
 Robots, providing they are not bad actors as defined by the community, are welcome to hold decenterland citizenship and / or vote in DAO elections.

 Holding decenterland gives you priveledges that will escalate as the project expands. decenterland will be a DAO.
 Holding decenterland gives you the power of one vote.
 As decenterland matures and expands further pioneer bonus' will manifest.